-lcon Property Description Select by Colour When enabled, clicking on a coloured zone in your artwork will instantly select all the zones that are filled with the same colour.
-NOTE Only the zones painted with the same colour swatch in your palette will be selected.
-If another zone is coloured with the exact same colour, but not the same colour swatch, it will not be selected.
-Apply to Visible Drawing Layers By default, the tool only works on the currently selected layer.
+lcon Property Description NOTE Only the zones painted with the same colour swatch in your palette will be selected.
+If another zone is coloured with the exact same colour, but not the same colour swatch, it will not be selected. sŢJ Apply to Visible Drawing Layers By default, the tool only works on the currently selected layer.
 When enabled, the tool will work on all the visible layers in the Camera view.
 NOTES When this option is disabled, you can select several layers to use the tool on all the selected layers simultaneously.
 This option only works in the Camera view.